pola-rs/polars-book/user_guide/src/dsl/groupby.md

 keeping in mind bytecode **and** the GIL costs have to be paid.

 To mitigate this, `Polars` implements a powerful syntax defined not only in its lazy API, but also in its eager API.

-## Polars Expressions

-In the introduction on the previous page we discussed that using custom Python functions, killed parallelization, and that we can use the expressions of the lazy API to mitigate this.
 Let's take a look at what that means.

 We can start with the simple
 [US congress `dataset`](https://github.com/unitedstates/congress-legislators).